 Here is a list of items covered under gifts:

-Gift tax is regulated as per Section 56(2)(x) of IT Act.
+Gift tax is regulated as per Section 56(2)(x) of the IT Act.
 The given table provides the details of gift taxation in India:

 |Type of Gift||Monetary Threshold||Taxable Amount|

 |Any sum of money received without consideration||Greater than Rs.
 50,000||Entire amount received|